Create a Killer Resume and Cover Letter

 7. Include any volunteer work or extracurricular activities

-Most businesses that responded to a survey said they consider paid and unpaid work experience when reviewing a candidate’s CV.
+Most businesses that responded to a survey said they consider paid and unpaid work experience when reviewing a candidate’s resume.
 Volunteering at a soup kitchen is an excellent example of this type of work experience.

 For this reason, if you’ve done any volunteer work that showcases your skills or provides the context in which you acquired a new one, be sure to include it on your well-written resume.